 Asus TUF Gaming Dash F15

-There was a time when bringing a gaming PC to uni meant breaking your back lugging a gargantuan laptop around campus.
+There was a time when bringing a gaming PC to uni meant breaking your back lugging a gargantuan laptop around.
 Thankfully, the world has moved on.
 Today, you can get powerful gaming laptops that are small and light enough to slip into a bag, and this one from Asus has plenty going for it.

 Huawei MateBook D 16